-(2) Cash drawn shall be traceable to a level of program expenditures adequate to establish that such funds have not been used in violation of the restrictions and prohibitions of applicable statutes, rules, and regulations.
+(2) Cash drawn shall be traceable to a level of program expenditures adequate to establish that such funds have not been used in violation of the restrictions and prohibitions of applicable rules and regulations.
 The accounting systems of the local area shall support internal controls necessary to insure the reporting of activity affiliated with federal grants and state funds remain separated on a grant, program, or project basis.

 (C) Quarterly cash on hand calculation.

-(a) At the end of each quarter, ODJFS will calculate excess cash on hand by deducting the total expenditures over the lifetime of the funding source, up to the budgeted amount, from the total amount of cash draws over the lifetime of the funding source.
+(a) The cash on hand amount is calculated by deducting the total reported expenditures over the lifetime of the funding source, up to the budgeted amount, from the total amount of cash draws over the lifetime of the funding source.

-(c) ODJFS may take additional action to ensure the cash management practices of the local area are in compliance with paragraph (B)(1) of this rule.
+(3) Continued non-compliance may result in ODJFS restricting the agency's draws to ensure the cash management practices are in compliance with paragraph (B)(1) of this rule.

-(D) Quarterly interest calculation and reconciliation.
+(D) Quarterly interest liability/program income.

 (E) Local area accruals and liquidations of accruals.

 As expenditures are incurred, they become accrued expenses and shall be reported as accruals.
 At the time the accrual is liquidated (disbursed), the local area may draw down funds and shall report the disbursement of the accrual as expenditure for that quarter.
-All accruals shall be liquidated by the end of the period of availability
+All accruals shall be liquidated by the end of the period of availability.